ProteomeTeam/CometCandidateCount/README.md

 # CometCandidateCount (Comet-CC)

+** The modified code to output the number of target and decoy candidate peptides is output only as a .txt file.

 Comet-CC is an modified version of the comet to output target and decoy candidate peptides.
 We can estimate cTDS using target and decoy candidate peptides generated from Comet-CC.